Miriam Chandy Menacherry

-Miriam Chandy Menacherry (born 9 March 1975) is a Keralite documentary filmmaker and producer based in Mumbai, India.
-She founded Filament Pictures in 2005, a production house which creates socially relevant feature length documentaries.
+Miriam Chandy Menacherry (born 9 March 1975) is an national award-winning documentary filmmaker.
+Based in Mumbai, India, she won the Swarna Kamal for Best Director in the non-feature film category, for From the Shadows (2022).
+She founded Filament Pictures in 2005, a production house which creates socially relevant feature-length documentaries.
 She was one of the 18 filmmakers selected from the Middle East and Asia for the Global Media Makers Fellowship 2019-20.
 The fellowship is offered by the US State Department and Film Independent.
 Her documentary, Rat Race (2011) was the winner of the Mipdoc Co-Production Challenge at Cannes (France).
 Miriam has also won the Asian Television Awards for Best Social Documentary (2007) and the UK Environment Film Fellowship (2008).

 Early life and education

 Menacherry was born in Chennai.
 She did her schooling at Bangalore.
 She graduated from Stella Maris College, Chennai with a B.Sc (Honors).
 She has a post-graduate degree in Film and Television from the A.J.K.
 Mass Communication Research Centre, New Delhi.

 After schooling she was a correspondent for CNBC, India and then moved on to UTV as a director.
 Filament Pictures was established in 2005 to make meaningful cinema catering to a worldwide audience.